samKenpachi011/django-tutorial/README.md

 	* models.py --> used to define model classes that communicate with the database
 	* tests.py --> writing unit tests
-	* views.py --> every data exchange needs to have a request/response thats where views comes in
+	* views.py --> every data exchange needs to have a request/response thats where views comes in **Side Note :**
+ * Projects vs. apps
+ * An app is a Web application that does something – e.g., a Weblog system, a database of public records or a small poll app.
+A project is a collection of configuration and apps for a particular website.
+A project can contain multiple apps.
+An app can be in multiple projects.
+**Writing Views :**
+ * A view acts as a middle man between our models and templates they are request handlers
+ * When creating views then after they should be mapped to urls
+ * **Key variables and functions :**
+    * HttpResponse ->
+	* render() ->
+	* include() ->function allows referencing other URLconfs.
+	* path() ->function is passed four arguments, two required: route and view, and two optional: kwargs, and name.
+ * Views can be function based or class based